Discovery and Intuitive Wayfinding on the Road

 I'm leading design for both mobile and desktop experiences.

-I also helped establish small but foundational UX habits: keeping a shared design file structure, documenting decisions, and building reusable components.
+I've also helped establish small but foundational UX habits: keeping a shared design file structure, documenting decisions, and building reusable components.

 CHALLENGES